rdolbeau/OpenRC/Truggy/BOM.md

  * (4) Diam 2.0 x 32mm
  * (3) Diam 3.0 x 18mm (for the differentials)
  * (4) Diam 3.0 x 56mm (for the wishbones)
- * Optional: Diam 2.0 x 10mm for internal driveshafts (2 for each printed driveshafts)
+ * Optional: Diam 2.0 x 10mm for internal driveshafts (2 for each printed driveshafts, or see below for prebuilt metal shafts from Conrad)

 ### Ball Head Screws
- * (5 or 6) 5mm Ball Head Screws such as HSP 02038
+ * (5 or 6?)
+5mm Ball Head Screws such as HSP 02038?

 ### Drivetrain
  * (4) Outer Driveshafts - CVD 1:10 118MM (See sources)